tamasgal/km3mon/README.md

 and place it in e.g. `/usr/local/bin` (or another directory which is in `$PATH`).

-Before starting off, you also need to create a `supervisorctl.conf`.
-Usually simply copying the `supervisorctl_template.conf` is enough, but make sure to adjust some of the plots which monitoring only specific DUs.
+Before starting off, you also need to create a `supervisord.conf`.
+Usually simply copying the `supervisord_template.conf` is enough, but make sure to adjust some of the plots which monitoring only specific DUs.

 After that, use the following command to start the ``supervisor``, which